the-bitcoin-token/bitcoin-token/README.md

 npm i bitcointoken
 ````

 If you only want to use BitcoinWallet you are done.
-If you want to use BitcoinDb or BitcoinToken you need to install and run a non-standard server in a separate terminal window.
+If you want to use BitcoinDb or BitcoinToken as well you need to install and run a non-standard server in a separate terminal window.

 ### Install and run a non-standard server